 Betting on European hockey in a nutshell

 Football punters, we’ve got an opportunity for you in European ice hockey!
 While betting on European matches is more or less identical to the NHL since it uses the money line, there’s a major distinction between the NHL and European leagues that really works to your advantage.
 While in the case of the NHL it’s not possible to be on tie games, in European hockey there does exist the opportunity to wager on a game being a tie in addition to the ubiquitous win or loss options.
 In this way, betting on European ice hockey is essentially the same as basic football betting.

 Things to keep in mind about ice hockey betting

 What happens if there are no goals scored?
 In contrast to football where there are bets that let you cover your bases for either a win or a draw, hockey bets always need to have a result.
-If it turns out that there is no final score, any odds and evens bets are given back to the punter.
+If it turns out that there is no final score, any odds and even odds bets are given back to the punter.
 This same procedure goes for team totals.
 If any match date is changed or gets moved to a new location, all the bets placed for that game are subsequently voided and punters get their money back.
 And last, but certainly not least, given hockey’s penchant for overtime, we have bad news for you: none of the score markets include overtime.

 The definitive list of online bookmakers for ice hockey